amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 D. Networking

-Q25

-A company wants to ensure that storage accounts can only be created in approved Azure regions.
+(Q25).
+A company wants to ensure that storage accounts can only be created in specific Azure regions. (only East US and West Europe)

 Which Azure feature should be used?